kdubois/quinoa-wind-turbine-rollouts/README.md

 ## Auto-Rollback

-Change the application back to tap, but this time apply an istio config that produces random errors
+Change the application back to tap, but this time we'll apply an istio config that produces random errors

 ```shell
 sed -i 's/shake/tap/g' workloads/canary-app/kustomization.yaml